craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Arcane.md

 ###### REQ: #.EXP
 'You have spent time and energy studying and practicing the manipulation of your local reality through Arcane means to the point of reasonable consistency.'

 When you gain this Feature, your Flux Capacity is equal to your Intelligence Modifier.
-You learn one Basic Arcane Technique of your choice.
+You learn two Basic Arcane Techniques of your choice.

 You can cast Spells.